 Batres, C., & Perrett, D.I.
 (2014).
 The influence of the digital divide on face preferences in El Salvador: people without internet access prefer more feminine men, more masculine women, and women with higher adiposity.
 PLoS ONE.

 An introduction to how evolution has shaped many different traits and behaviors.
 This course will focus on natural and sexual selection, with a greater emphasis on aspects of human behavior.
 Specific topics covered will include adaptive solutions to survival (e.g., emotions of fear, disgust) and mating (e.g., partner preferences, jealousy).

 This course will familiarize students with the research methods and statistical procedures used in psychology.
 In the lecture, we will focus primarily on the description, analysis, and interpretation of data.
 In the lab, we will examine what methods are best suited for answering which research questions and deploy these methods to answer questions.
 When you complete this course, you should have the knowledge to think critically about the results of research you encounter in your everyday life and the skills to perform scientific studies of your own.

-Face Perception with Lab
+Face Perception with a Laboratory